 Atty.
-Ramon M. Velez Director Filipino, 56
+Ramon M. Velez Director Filipino, 59

 Atty.
-Ramon M. Velez has been elected as a Director of the Bank on March 9, 2017.
-He is the Senior Manager for Legal Services at Del Monte Philippines, Inc. He is also engaged in restaurant business.
+Ramon M. Velez has served as a Director of the Bank since March 9, 2017.
+He is the Senior Manager for Legal Services of Del Monte Philippines, Inc. He is also engaged in restaurant business and is an avid golfer.
 Atty.
 Velez holds a degree in AB Economics from Xavier University and Bachelor of Laws from University of the Philippines.
 He attended the Corporate Governance Seminar on September 2017.